quiltdata/quilt/docs/Catalog/RemovingStacks.md

 - Stack-managed resources (Athena tables, user database, audit logs) will be affected.
 - The deletion behavior varies between CloudFormation and Terraform deployments.

-> **Consider Pausing Instead:** To temporarily suspend the stack, you can shut
-> down ECS services to reduce costs.
-Note that some charges may continue even
-> when ECS is inactive, so the only way to completely eliminate all costs is to
-> delete the stack.

 ---